grafana/agent/docs/sources/flow/reference/components/local.file_match.md

 ## Component health

 `local.file_match` is only reported as unhealthy when given an invalid configuration.
 In those cases, exported fields retain their last healthy values.

 ## Debug information

-`local.file_match` does not expose any component-specific debug information.
+`local.file_match` doesn't expose any component-specific debug information.

 ## Debug metrics

-`local.file_match` does not expose any component-specific debug metrics.
+`local.file_match` doesn't expose any component-specific debug metrics.

 ## Examples

 ### Send `/tmp/logs/*.log` files to Loki

-This example discovers all files and folders under `/tmp/logs`.
+The following example discovers all files and folders under `/tmp/logs`.
 The absolute paths are used by `loki.source.file.files` targets.

 ```river
 local.file_match "tmp" {